Achintharya/Vyaktibodh/README.md

-# EchoMind
+# Vyaktibodh

-EchoMind is a personal AI assistant that mirrors your professional details and answers queries as if it were you using RAG(Retrieval Augmented Generation).
+Vyaktibodh is a personal AI assistant that mirrors your professional details and answers queries as if it were you using RAG(Retrieval Augmented Generation).
 It uses MistralAI (Mistral-small-latest) for generating embeddings and conversational responses, and Supabase for storing and retrieving professional details in the form of vector embeddings.

 ## Features